 The Difference Between Installment Loans and Revolving Lines of Credit

-Of all the loan options available to you, most are either installment loans or revolving lines of credit.
+Most loan options are either installment loans or revolving lines of credit.
 Not sure of the difference between the two?
 That’s why we’re here.

 An installment loan is what you think of when you think about a loan.
 It includes everything from car loans and mortgages to personal loans and student loans.
 When you take out an installment loan, you’re agreeing to pay a set amount of money back over a specific period of time.
 From there, you make monthly payments based on the principal balance of the loan and its interest rate.